Nao Hibino: 2018–20: Inconsistency, first top-10 win

-2021–22: Olympics debut, first WTA final in 2 years
+2021–22: Olympics debut, first tour final in two years

-Hibino started year with a Grand Slam match win over wildcard player Astra Sharma at the Australian Open.
+Hibino started year with a match win over wildcard player Astra Sharma at the Australian Open.
 She then failed in reaching her first third round there, losing to Kristina Mladenovic in straight sets.
 She then had five consecutive first round losses, including one at the WTA 1000 Miami Open.
 Despite that, she advanced to her first quarterfinal of the 2021 season at the green clay event, the Charleston Open.
 In the quarterfinal, she lost to later finalist Ons Jabeur.
 She then continued with mostly first-round losses but managed to win one match at each of the French Open and Wimbledon.
 Her next step was playing at the 2020 Tokyo Olympics in her home country, Japan.
 She lost in the opening round to Serbian player Nina Stojanović.
 During the year, she had success in reaching one WTA final in the doubles event at the İstanbul Cup.
 Together with her compatriot Makoto Ninomiya, she lost to the Russian–Belgian combination of Veronika Kudermetova and Elise Mertens in straight sets.
 This final was the first for Hibino since the end of 2019.
 At the Olympics, she also played in doubles alongside Ninomiya but they lost in the first round to the Australian team of Ashleigh Barty and Storm Sanders.

-Ranked No. 251 at the 2022 Prague Open, Hibino entered the main draw as a lucky loser and stunned defending champion and second Barbora Krejcikova to reach the quarterfinals.
+Ranked No. 251 at the 2022 Prague Open, Hibino entered the main draw as a lucky loser and stunned defending champion and second seed Barbora Krejčíková to reach the quarterfinals.